kunzjacq/pybloom/README.md

 The insertion (resp. test) of an element is done by inserting (resp. testing) the element in each smaller filter, using (pseudo-)independently computed bit positions.
 A 512-bit filter may for instance be approximated by 8 64-bit filters.
 Formally, the set represented by the collection of small filters is the intersection of the sets corresponding to each individual filter.

-The performance of such set of smaller filters in terms of f.p. probability is worse than with a monolithic Bloom filter of the same size.
-Sufficently small filters are nevertheless amenable to a simplification of the implementation: pre-computed *bit masks* with some fixed hamming weight can be chosen once and for all and stored in a table; then, when an element is inserted or tested, a mask index in the table is chosen pseudorandomly.
+The f.p. probability of such set of smaller filters is worse than with a monolithic Bloom filter of the same size.
+Sufficently small filters are nevertheless amenable to a simplification of their implementation: pre-computed *bit masks* with some fixed hamming weight can be chosen once and for all and stored in a table; then, when an element is inserted or tested, a mask index in the table is chosen pseudorandomly.
 As a result, all bits to set or test corresponding to the element processed are chosen in one operation.
 When a filter fits into a machine word, operations on a filter reduce to simple logical operations.
 When several small filters are used, the same mask table can be used for all filters, with mask indexes computed (pseudo-) independently for different filters.

 To sum up, a set of small filters trades some f.p. probability in exchange for a simpler and faster implementation, with more predictible memory accesses.